 - Satisfy the minimum travel purchase amount that must by paid using that particular credit card.

-The best travel insurance policy for you
+Choosing the best travel insurance policy for your next holiday

 So don’t go by price alone.
 Before you buy: